Cognigy/Documentation/docs/en/docs/ai/nlu/nlu-overview/yes-no-intents.md

 2. In the upper-right corner of the **Flow Editor** page, select **Settings**.
 3. On the **Configuration** tab, in **General Flow Logic** activate checkbox near the **Yes/No Logic** setting.
 4. From the **Yes/No Logic** list, select one of the following options:
      - **Confirmation Words** — disables the current Flow's Yes/No Intents feature.
 Confirmation words are used the same way as before the Yes/No Intents feature.
-The option is turned on by default.
+The option is enabled by default.
-     - **Yes/No Intents** — with extended rules - enables the standard Confirmation Words logic first.
-If the standard logic fails to determine the input type, for example, the user input type is determined as a statement, the Yes/No Intents model is evaluated.
+     - **Yes/No Intents** — with extended rules - evaluates the standard Confirmation Words logic first.
+If the the standard Confirmation Words logic fails to determine the input type, for example, the user input type is determined as a statement, the Yes/No Intents model is evaluated.
      - **Yes/No Intents** — enables the Yes/No Intents model which is evaluated for every input.
 The standard Confirmation Words logic is only used as a fallback when no Yes, No, or Reject Intents from the Yes/No Intents model are triggered.
 5. If you selected **Yes/No Intents – with extended rules** or **Yes/No Intents**, configure **Yes/No threshold**.
 The confidence threshold slider sets the minimum score required for Yes/No Intents to trigger.
 A Yes, No, or Reject Intent will only be triggered if the Intent score is greater than or equal to this threshold.
 This value applies to Yes/No Intents models for all locales in the current Flow.
 6. Click **Save** to apply settings and build a model.
-The Yes/No models always build when you edit and save settings.
+The Yes/No model is always built when you edit and save settings.

 ## Test your Flow by using the Interaction Panel